-Some grandparents’ fondest memories include arcades full of games that cost nickels (and even pennies!).
+Arcades have been around a long time creating wonderful memories for children across the generations.
 For a dose of nostalgia for the young and old alike, take the whole family to Wunderland Arcade, where games are a nickel.
-The movie theater is small and the popcorn is cheap, if you’re looking to extend your afternoon of play.
+This arcade is also home to a theater that plays family friendly movies at an affordable price if you’re looking to extend your afternoon of play.

 Hours: Sun.-Sat., 12 p.m.-late, Fri.
 11 a.m.-late